yangz3/yangz3.github.io/index.md

 ![alt tag](./CV/4.png)

 However, edges are not desirable for feature extraction as they are not as distinctive and do not provide a substantially stable localization for keypoints.
+Also, DoG always has higher response for edges.
 So after DoG, we have to remove the edge by the principal curvature ratio in a local neighborhood of a point.
 Basically edge points wil have a large principle curvature  across the edge but a small one in the perpendicular direction (so the ratio must be bigger than non-edge points).
 Then we can set a threshold on the ratio to remove the edge points.

 We can first compute Hessian of the DoG images and define the curvature ratio R as: